Steve Kinney

 Patterns to take away

-- Scan after render, not after navigation.
-Wait for a real element before running axe.
-The DOM you scan is the DOM the user sees.
+• Scan after render, not after navigation.
+The DOM you audit should be the DOM the user sees.